pixiebrix/pixiebrix-extension/end-to-end-tests/fixtures/modDefinitions/README.md

 used alongside the `modDefinitions` fixture to automatically create the specified mods and handle their cleanup for each test.

 Definition file names must be lowercase in dash-case.
+The definition yaml must contain a placeholder value for the mod id, which will be replaced with the actual mod id when the mod is created.
+The placeholder value is `"{{ modId }}"`.

 Test Usage: